CenterForOpenScience/jamdb/docs/getting-started.md

 This can be achieved by filtering on type and then sorting on HP.

-> Note: Sorts may be done ascending or descending by prepending the key you wish to sort on with a `+` or `-`, respectively.
+> Note: Sorts may be done ascending or descending by prepending the key you wish to sort on with a `+` or `-`, respectively.<br>
-> Sort if no order is specified it defaults to ascending.
+> Sort if no order is specified it defaults to ascending.<br>
-> If no sort parameter is given the results are sorted by id, ascending.
+> If no sort parameter is given the results are sorted by id, ascending.<br>
 > If you wish to sort on id, ascending or descending, use `sort=ref`.
 This is subject to change.

 ```http